Mezcla de Culturas | A Walking Tour of ABQ Sawmill District & Historic Old Town + Local Brew

 Next, you’ll visit the exciting Sawmill District.
 Originally occupied by the American Lumber Company, the Sawmill District is being re-envisioned and redeveloped into a vibrant and eclectic neighborhood.
 An up and coming area with loft-style housing, artist studios and mixed-use residential and commercial buildings; the new Sawmill District celebrates its industrial roots and attracts entrepreneurial thinking.
 Thereby, mixing an innovative trend toward urban living with New Mexico’s rich industrial past.

-Our tour will conclude at Paxton’s located in the Sawmill Market to enjoy a local New Mexico crafted beer or wine.
+Our tour will conclude at our H.I.
+Travel Hub inside Hotel Chaco.
+Guests can then continue on to Paxton’s located in the Sawmill Market to enjoy a local New Mexico crafted beer or wine.
 Paxton’s origin of name came from being the former lumber facility that sold rare woods such as tiger and olive wood called Paxtons Lumber.
 Included in your tour you will be given a drink voucher by your guide to indulge in this local marketplace perfect for reflecting on the mixture of cultures in New Mexico!
 Our mission is to support small and local businesses that showcase the best that New Mexico has to offer.

 On the Mezcla de Culturas tour, you’ll see the living history and mix of cultural traditions through the repurposing of old buildings invigorated with new life as well as celebrate the refined aged character of buildings that have existed here since the early 1700s.
 If you want to experience this interaction of cultures, art, architecture and history, then Albuquerque is the place and this tour is for you!